nbbrd/jdemetra-dotstat/README.md

 ## Build

 1. Download and build [this SMDX library](https://github.com/amattioc/SDMX/)
-2. Build demetra-dotstat
+2. Build the dotstat extension for JDemetra+
-3. Build nbdemetra-dotstat